Līloa's kāʻei: Dating

-This amazing 14 ft piece of ʻiʻiwi and ʻōʻō feathers (with some mamo) is extremely delicate.
-Based on examination of photographs reproduced in books, the kāʻei appears to be a base of olonā) covered with a broad red center stripe running its entire length, occasionally crossed by bands of yellow featherwork.
-The edges appear to be primarily mamo, with some sections in ʻeʻe (the yellow feathers of the ʻōʻō).
-A row of human teeth hangs from the lower edge of a horizontal band of ʻeʻe.
-At the bottom edge a section is decorated with alternating rows of human teeth and rosettes or clusters of small fish teeth.
-This section appears to be bordered with mamo feathers.
-Probably the sections were added at later and separate dates, the human teeth being those of people whose mana was wanted to increase that of the kāʻei.
+Cultural significance

 One reason for the obscurity of the kāʻei could be that they were so sacred.
-The few kāʻei mentioned in legend were closely guarded to prevent them being viewed by the wrong people.
+The few kāʻei mentioned in legend were closely guarded to prevent them from being viewed by the wrong people.
 For the unentitled to see, let alone touch, a kāʻei was death.
 Possibly one reason for the rarity and exceptional sacredness of the kāʻei is this unusually great mana.
-Even today, often items of personal use are considered to be kapu to their owner.
+Even today, items of personal use are often considered kapu to their owner.
 In many hālau hula, it is forbidden to borrow someone else's instruments or costumes.
 So, to wear such a personal garment is to claim a direct link to the mana and fertility of the owner.
 In other words, to claim descent, either genealogical or spiritual.
 As mana could be dissipated and lost through careless use and dispersal, such a powerful garment would require great solicitude in its use and display.